 Second, he already has a savings account with USAA which makes all our accounts nice and neatly organized together.

 Little GFB’s spending is pretty rare so I’m thinking this more basic approach will work well for us.

 However, I’m willing to reconsider the more robust options as he gets older or if his spending habits change.

 UPDATE: Little GFB isn’t so little anymore (almost 13!), but to date simply using USAA has worked well for us.
 He still doesn’t spend much, so we’ll see moving forward, but we’ll be sticking with the USAA teen debit card for the foreseeable future.

 Just as I was finishing up this post I got an email about another youth-targeted account.

-There are no fees or minimum balance requirements.
-It has a budget feature, a spending management feature and parental controls like spending limits and text alerts.
+There are no fees or minimum balance requirements, and it has a budget feature, a spending management feature, and parental controls (like spending limits and text alerts).

-Each account receives a debit card, but cards issued to kids in the 0-7 range will have their parent’s name on them, while the older kids will get a card in their own name.
+Each account receives a debit card, but cards issued to kids in the 0-7 range will have their parent’s name on them.
+Older kids will get a card in their own name.

 On the surface, this looks like a great program.
 It appears to have much of the same functionality as the GoHenry and Greenlight accounts but without the fees.

 In choosing a checking account for LIttle GFB, we went with simplicity over features.
 But any of these checking accounts for would be a great way to teach your kid how to manage their money.